Last Updated on September 28, 2023

 The Romano-Byzantine church of Sacré-Cœur, completed in 1914, isn’t as old as other Parisian churches but is better known due to being a Parisian landmark visible from many areas of the city.

 It stands on top of the hill of Montmartre, an area of Paris that was once a village outside the city.
-For centuries it’s been the haunt of artists, something that continues today as scores of them showcase their paintings for tourists in the bustling Place du Tertre.
-Yes, it’s touristy, but it’s fun and colorful and still retains the aura of pre-war Paris.
+For centuries, it’s been the haunt of artists, which continues today as scores showcase their paintings for tourists in the bustling Place du Tertre.
+Yes, it’s touristy, but it’s fun and colorful and retains pre-war Paris’s aura.
 You may also want to join a small-group walking tour to discover Montmartre and visit Sacré-Cœur.

 You can reach it via Metro (depending on the line, the stop will be either Anvers, Abbesses, or Lamarck Caulaincourt).
-From the Metro there’s a walk of a few short blocks and then steps up the hill to reach Sacré-Cœur.
+From the Metro, there’s a few short blocks walk and then steps up the hill to reach Sacré-Cœur.

 Basilica of Sacré-Cœur